browserengineering/book/book/security.md

 ::: {.warning}
-Web security\index{web security} is a vast topic, covering browser, network, and applications security.
+Web security\index{web security} is a vast topic, covering browser, network, and application security.
 It also involves educating the user, so that attackers can't mislead them into revealing their own secure data.
 This chapter can't cover all of that: if you're writing web applications or other security-sensitive code, this book is not